lichtara/relational-coherence-hybrid-systems/paper/03_field.md

 Hybrid human–AI systems intensify the structural complexity of Field.

-Algorithmic mediation reorganizes perceptual horizons, redistributes informational visibility, and alters temporal dynamics.
+Hybridization does not merely increase systemic complexity; it reconstitutes the relational conditions under which agency becomes locatable.
 Institutional embedding of automated processes reconfigures authority pathways.
 Optimization feedback loops amplify certain relational patterns while attenuating others.

 These transformations do not merely introduce new actors.
 They reconstitute the relational configuration within which agency is situated.